Mould base for plastic injection moulding.

 Ejector plates, attached to an hydraulic piston, operates the ejection pins that separates the moulded part after cooling.

-CA-BE's mould bases are made with 1.2738 and 1.2311 prehardend steels that feature improved hardenability (30-32 HRC), uniform hardness through to the core, good machinability and optimum suitability to etching.
+CA-BE's mould bases up to 396 series are made with Formadur 1.2738 prehardend steel that features improved hardenability (30-32 HRC), uniform hardness through to the core, good machinability and optimum suitability to etching.